Our fave bottomless brunches in London

 One Canada Square, Canary Wharf, London E14 5AB, United Kingdom -

 It's defo more lunch than brunch at LIMA but when the food is this good, who cares?
-Your set six courses includes mixed ceviche, beef anticucho, asparagus tempura, hake plancha with seaweed and corn and a whole host of other Peruvian delights, all of which are pretty as a picture.
+Your set six courses include mixed ceviche, beef anticucho, asparagus tempura, hake plancha with seaweed and corn and a whole host of other Peruvian delights, all of which are pretty as a picture.
 You can make it bottomless (prosecco, beer or pisco Marys) for £49, which is a bit of a steal considering this place is Michelin-starred.

 31 Rathbone Pl, Fitzrovia, London W1T 1JH, United Kingdom -